msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.15.2 =
+* New feature: New filter hook `relevanssi_didyoumean_token` lets you filter Did you mean words before correction.
+You can use this filter hook to exclude words from being corrected.

 = 4.15.1 =
 * Changed behaviour: Relevanssi now ignores WordPress metadata custom fields that aren't interesting for Relevanssi indexing.
 * Changed behaviour: Both `relevanssi_get_permalink()` and `relevanssi_the_permalink()` now can take post ID or a post object as a parameter and can thus be used outside the Loop.